Frigid West, warm East: Continent divided between clash of seasons

 In between, the seasons are waging war, brewing strong thunderstorms and heavy rainfall.
 Both Sunday and Tuesday featured rounds of damaging winds, hail and tornadoes on the Great Plains, with three-inch chunks of ice pelting Norman, Okla., and a barrage of twisters tearing through the Sooner State.

-Parts of Texas and Oklahoma are now preparing for possible flooding as up to a half foot of rain falls through Thursday evening.
+Parts of Texas and Oklahoma are now preparing for possible flooding as up to a half-foot of rain falls through Thursday evening.

 The cold side

-On Wednesday afternoon, the main feature dominating the weather map was a sprawling storm system that stretched from the Pacific Coast from Mexico to Canada.
+On Wednesday afternoon, the main feature dominating the weather map was a sprawling storm system that stretched from Mexico to Canada.
 The bowling ball of low pressure was centered in South Dakota and was shifting east toward the James Valley, but its impacts could be felt across much of North America.

 The mature cyclone exhibited a classic comma shape, with warm, moist air flowing northward ahead of it and a blast of cool, dry air on its backside.
 The contrast of air masses is reinforced by a dip in the jet stream responsible for helping spin up the storm in the first place; that “trough” was allowing chilly Canadian air to spill south.

 The chill could be felt from Montana to the Desert Southwest.
-In Montana, temperatures dipped below zero for the first time this season on Wednesday, while it dipped into the 40s as far south as Phoenix.
+In Montana, temperatures dipped below zero for what could be the first time this season on Wednesday, while dropping into the 40s as far south as Phoenix.
 Emblematic of the divided nation, it was colder in Phoenix than it was in Chicago, which has yet to fall into the 40s this season for only the second time so late in the year.

-Las Vegas also had lows in the upper 40s at night each of the past several days, and 40s were observed in Seattle and Portland, too.
+Las Vegas also had lows in the upper 40s at night the past several days, and 40s were observed in Seattle and Portland, too.
 Boston, meanwhile, hasn’t fallen below 51 degrees yet this season, beating the record for the latest sub-50 reading observed.
 Washington is in a similar boat and hasn’t made it below 54 degrees since the spring, the farthest into the fall it has ever remained this warm.

 The snowstorm responsible for drawing the cold air so far south dumped one to two feet or more on parts of Wyoming, Montana, Idaho and Utah.
 The greatest totals were relegated to the highest elevations of the Rockies.
 Up to 28 inches fell in Montana, according to AccuWeather.